SukirtiPainuly/BittyFi/README.md

-# BittyFi
-BittyFi is a minimalist DeFi wallet prototype with a clean UI, wallet integration, and modular Flask backend.
-Built for academic research and real-world experimentation in credit scoring, smart contracts, and decentralized finance.
-Here’s a clean, professional, and visually engaging `README.md` for your **BittyFi** GitHub repository — tailored to your DeFi wallet project, academic goals, and modular architecture:

----

 # 🌐 BittyFi — Minimalist DeFi Wallet Prototype

 BittyFi is a lightweight, modular decentralized finance (DeFi) wallet built for academic research and real-world experimentation.
 It combines a clean front-end with Flask-based APIs for credit scoring, wallet analytics, and smart contract interaction.